The 5 Most Unusual Constructions in the World

 Le Futuroscope, France

-This view is something to see, with dazzling futuristic glass and metal buildings that house Futuroscopes, restaurants and cinemas, and huge spheres and domes.
-The fantastic evening show, a collaboration with Cirque Du Soleil, is performed on one of the largest water stages in Europe.
+This view is something to see, with dazzling futuristic glass and metal buildings that house Futuroscopes, restaurants and cinemas, and giant spheres and domes.
+The fantastic evening show, a collaboration with Cirque Du Soleil, is performed on one of Europe’s most significant water stages.

 It is a future-themed amusement park in France, opened in 1987 amid the high-tech hype of the 80s.
 Futuroscope’s exhibits all look at what’s next and speculate about technologies, food, and even animals that will be around in the coming years.